SBoshoff/DataScopeWebApp/README.md

 This is my project for the DataScope coding exercise.
 It is a simple CRUD-enabled web application that displays a list of games, as well as allowing users to add, edit or remove games.

+## Software Used

+* .NET Core 3.1
+* Angular 8.2
+* Entity Framework Core 5.0.6
+* NUnit and Moq for unit tests

 ## Requirements

 * Visual Studio 2019